The 20 best things to do in Orange

 Canowindra sits beside the Belubula River in the beautiful red-earth countryside.
 Well known for hot air ballooning and fish fossil discoveries (the town became famous in 1955 when a 360-million-year-old fossil was found), today it is also an arts and tourism hub.

 One-street towns aren’t usually graced with a hatted restaurant, but Millthorpe in central New South Wales is not your run-of-the-mill country town.
 This heritage town is classified by the National Trust and nestled in a cool-climate wine region.
-The hatted Tonic is a Millthorpe icon and a trip to Orange isn’t complete without a dinner cooked by Chef Tony Worland.
+The hatted Tonic is a Millthorpe icon, and a trip to Orange isn’t complete without a dinner cooked by Chef Tony Worland.

 Also sitting on the Belubula River, Carcoar is a historic village and the third-oldest settlement west of the Blue Mountains.
 Take a walk down its main street and marvel at the Victorian buildings, century-old courthouse, convict-built stables of Stoke House and St Paul’s Anglican Church.
 Carcoar was awarded the 2022 Top Tourism Town Award for towns with a population of less than 1500.

-When in Orange surrounded by all things lush and wholesome, why not treat yourself to a luxury stay as well?
+When in Orange, surrounded by all things lush and wholesome, why not treat yourself to a luxury stay as well?

 At the base of Gaanha bula, you’ll find the serene Lake Canobolas.
 In summer, the lake is full of swimmers, canoes and SUPs, with a pontoon in the middle popular with teens.
 You’ll see fishermen lining the shore year-round and birdwatchers trying to identify new birds.
-If you’re really, really lucky, you might even spot an echidna or a platypus in the wild.
+If you’re really, really lucky, you might even spot an echidna in the wild.

 There’s a playground on the eastern side of the lake, with barbecues and picnic tables nearby.
 The Lakeside Kiosk and Cafe is on the western side.
 Walk over the dam wall to get to either side of the lake.

 There’s no better way to support regional artists than by indulging in a night of theatre.
-From local productions to national and international touring shows, there is something for everyone to watch at Orange Civic Theatre.
+From local productions to national and international touring shows, there is something for everyone to watch at Orange Civic Theatre .

 The theatre seats 502 and has wheelchair accessibility and a hearing loop which covers the entire auditorium.